dssp-lab/workshop_datrascoop/_tabs/registration.md

 - Early registration fee (until October 1st): **750€**.
 - Regular registration fee (after October 1st): **850€**.

-This fee covers all workshop materials, sessions, accomodation and any included amenities.

 ### How to register

 [Click here to redirect to the Registration page](https://www.aviationgroup.es/finalizar-compra/?add-to-cart=4969).